Buffet vs. Plated Catering: Choose the Perfect Style for Your Event

 Frequently Asked Questions

-Buffet catering lets guests serve themselves from a variety of dishes.
-Plated catering involves serving each guest a specific meal at their table.
+Buffet catering allows guests to serve themselves from a variety of dishes, while plated catering features individually served meals brought directly to each guest’s table.